InfinitumForm/cf-geoplugin/readme.txt

 = FREE AND PAID SERVICES =

-WordPress Geo Plugin uses a combination of **[free and payed services](https://cfgeoplugin.com/information/new-plugin-new-features-new-success/)** that return information about the locations.
+WordPress Geo Plugin is free plugin which work with the **[free and payed services](https://cfgeoplugin.com/information/new-plugin-new-features-new-success/)** that return information about the locations.

-WordPress Geo Plugin is free by itself but API lookup is limited to **300 lookups per day** for the free users.
+WordPress Geo Plugin is free by itself but API services is limited to **300 lookups per day** for the free users.
 If you like to have **UNLIMITED** lookup, **please visit [official website](https://cfgeoplugin.com/pricing/) for the more informations**.

 **NOTE:** We not place prices on this page because we reserve the right to change these prices and often have monthly promotions and discounts.
 Please, for the more informations **[look our prices](https://cfgeoplugin.com/pricing/)** on the [official website](https://cfgeoplugin.com/).

+This plugin works as a [service](https://en.wikipedia.org/wiki/Software_as_a_service).

 = BENEFITS =